Quadriffis/immortal-millionaire/8 - have your money generate money.md

 # Have your money generate money

-Proposed infographics:

-- Our character with a person with a tie holding papers that have a 90% off label
-- Show 3 puppets of different ages with pie charts of different divisions
-- Bank statement showing recurring charges flyiing off the page to a piggy bank
+Money is neutral.
+Like water it flows where it is directed.
+But like water it will slip through your fingers if you don't know what to do with it.
+The world of investing can be as confusing as being lost in the woods.
+But like a walk in the woods, once you have found the path and follow it, it is quite a relaxing and wonderful place.

+**Principles for investing**

 1. Find a low cost provider of index funds & bond index funds
-2. Set your profile to your age in a bond index and the rest in a stock index
+2. Set your profile to your age in a bond index fund and the rest in a stock index fund
 3. Set up automated transfers on a monthly basis

+**In this chapter**

+- Why the rich get richer and how you can use that to your advantage
+- How investing doesn't have to be very risky
+- The power of compound interest (and danger of compound fees)
+- How to actually get started
+- How I almost gave up on investing until I called Vanguard

 ## Tools